March 26th, 2012

 "The first one's always good," Punxsy head coach Mike Dickey said.
 "It certainly wasn't pretty, but we don't give back wins, that's for sure."

 Dickey said that despite a few mistakes on the base paths and defensively, one area stood out as a glaring strength for the Chucks: Pitching.

 Monday evening, members of the 2011-12 Punxsy girls' basketball team gathered one last time as a team for their annual banquet.
 The team enjoyed a dinner at Neko's Restaurant & Lounge, and letter winners were presented their pins.
 Pictured here are the letter winners (from left) Emily Horner, Nicole DiPietro, Ashley Reitz, Taylor Newcome, Alyssa Reitz, Jensen Constantino and Ally Fye.
 Missing from the photo are Alex Magill and Lauren Giavedoni.

 Keith Mervin Winters, 55, Rossiter, died Sunday, March 25, 2012, at Hillsdale Nursing & Rehabilitation Center.

 He was born July 31, 1956, a son of Mervin Winters, who survives, and the late Dolly (Miller) Winters.

-Mrs. Moyer was a member of the Church of the Resurrection in Rossiter.Â
+He was a member of the Calvary United Methodist Church of Rossiter.

 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)